Who's Applying For School Reopening Waivers in Southern California?

 County health officials are posting both the applicants and the contents of their applications online.

 In late September, Riverside County had moved into the red or second-most restrictive tier of the state's reopening framework.
 But on Oct.
 20, the county moved back to the purple, or most restrictive, tier.
 As a result, schools that had already reopened could remain open, but schools that hadn't yet reopened for in-person instruction must get an approved waiver first.

 SAN BERNARDINO COUNTY

-The Ventura County Public Health began accepting waiver applications on Aug.
+The Ventura County Health Care Agency began accepting waiver applications on Aug.
 19.

 "This was a difficult decision.
 I recognize there are reasons not to open our Health Department to requests for waivers, but we got to the point where I feel the benefits outweigh the risks," Ventura County Public Health Officer Robert Levin wrote in a statement.
 "Research shows that our youngest children derive significant benefits from in-person interaction with their teachers and with one another in the school setting."

 Levin emphasized that the waivers would "not be a done deal" and that all schools will be expected to meet the county's framework for reopening schools, including physical distancing, face coverings, and testing plans and protocols.

 The county's ongoing list of applicants shows that public health officials have been asking schools to revise their plans before being granted approvals.